apache/infrastructure-website/content/pages/request-bug-tracker.md

   - A list of committers who will act as Jira administrators
   - A notification scheme (to which email address do JIRA notifications go?)
   - A name and description for the Jira instance

-### Requesting a BugZilla instance ###

-The Jira bug tracker has the modern hooks and integrations that make it easier to work with.
-However, if your project would prefer a BugZilla instance file a Jira (haha) ticket with INFRA using the link above, and set the issue type to `New Bugzilla Project`.
-Supply at least the following information:

-  - A list of committers with access to modify/close tickets
-  - A list of committers who will act as Bugzilla administrators
-  - A notification scheme (to which email address do issue notifications go?)
-  - A name and description for your Bugzilla instance

 ### Response ###